slashvar/slashvar.github.io/_drafts/pointers.md

 `array` is not a pointer, in fact what you've just created is a block of 8 integers. **But** in most cases, if you use the variable `array` it will be replaced by the address of the first element, that is `&array[0]`.
-Thus, you can pass it to a function expecting a pointer to an int, you assign a pointer with it, but, and this important, it's not a left-value, it can be reassign.
+Thus, you can pass it to a function expecting a pointer to an int, you can assign a pointer with it, but, and this is important, it's not a left-value, it can't be reassigned.

 Array variables are not replaced by the address of the first element in cases where they are used for their types like when passing them to the operator